On submodules of standard modules: Abstract

 \section{Abstract}

 Consider a standard representation $\pi_{st}$ of a quasi-split reductive $p$-adic group $G$.
-The generalized injectivity conjecture, posed by Casselman--Shahidi, asserts that any generic irreducible subquotient $\pi$ of $\pi_{st}$ is necessarily a subrepresentation of $\pi_{st}$.
+The generalized injectivity conjecture, posed by Casselman and Shahidi, asserts that any generic irreducible subquotient $\pi$ of $\pi_{st}$ is necessarily a subrepresentation of $\pi_{st}$.
 We will prove this conjecture, improving on the verification for many groups by Dijols.

-In the process, we first replace it by a more general ``standard submodule conjecture", where $G$ does not have to be quasi-split and the genericity of $\pi$ is replaced by the condition that the Langlands parameter of $\pi$ is open.
-(This means that the nilpotent element from the L-parameter belongs to an appropriate open orbit.)
+We study this in a geometric way, motivated by favourable properties of Langlands parameters which are open (which means that the nilpotent element from the L-parameter belongs to an appropriate open orbit).

-We study this standard submodule conjecture via reduction to Hecke algebras.
+Since we do not want to assume a local Langlands correspondence, we involve similar parameters via reduction to Hecke algebras.
 It does not suffice to pass from $G$ to an affine Hecke algebra, we further reduce to graded Hecke algebras and from there to algebras defined in terms of certain equivariant perverse sheaves.
-To achieve all these reduction steps one needs mild conditions on the parameters of the involved Hecke algebras, which have been verified for the large majority of reductive $p$-adic groups and are expected to hold in general.

 It is in the geometric setting of graded Hecke algebras from cuspidal local systems on nilpotent orbits that we can finally put the ``open" condition on L-parameters to good use.
-The closure relations between the involved nilpotent orbits provide useful insights in the internal structure of standard modules, which highlight the representations associated with open L-parameters.
-In the same vein we show that, in the parametrization of irreducible modules of geometric graded Hecke algebras, generic modules always have ``open L-parameters".
+The closure relations between the involved nilpotent orbits provide useful insights in the internal structure of standard modules, which highlight the representations associated with open L-parameters and in particular those for which the enhancement of the L-parameter is trivial.

-This leads to a proof of our standard submodule conjecture for graded Hecke algebras of geometric type, which is then transferred to reductive $p$-adic groups.
-As a bonus, we obtain that the generalized injectivity conjecture also holds with ``tempered" or ``essentially square-integrable" instead of generic.
+We show that, in the parametrization of irreducible modules of geometric graded Hecke algebras, generic modules always have ``open L-parameters".
+This leads to a proof of a version of the generalized injectivity conjecture for graded Hecke algebras of geometric type, which is then transferred to reductive $p$-adic groups.